 - If not retrieved, the reason the bottle could not be returned

 If a bottle was lost or accidentally destroyed, participants were provided with a new bottle of medication from the emergency medication supply.
-Data from the Drug Log has been included in Section G1 of the ASPREE Longitudinal data set.
+Data from the Drug Log has been included in Section G1 of the ASPREE-XT Longitudinal Data Set (XT02) and the ASPREE Longitudinal Data Set (Version 3).

 Concomitant Medication Collection

-Concomitant medications (ConMeds) were collected directly from participants wherever possible.
+ConMeds were collected directly from participants wherever possible.
 At baseline and each annual visit, participants were asked to bring along all their medications.
-Prescription medications were recorded on the AVSR and entered into AWARD-Data by staff either by selecting an option from a dropdown list of medication or, if the option was not available, entering the medication name in free-text.
+Prescription medications were recorded on the AVSR/AVSC and entered into AWARD-Data by staff either by selecting an option from a dropdown list of medication or, if the option was not available, entering the medication name in free-text.
 The start and stop year (if the participant stopped using the medication) was recorded for each medication.
 At the start of ASPREE-XT (February 2018), data collection of the ConMeds was changed to capture whether the participant was using the medication specifically at the time of the annual visit.

-At the conclusion of the study, a neural network was trained to ingest free text ConMed data and produce a list of probable ATC medication codes based on publically available large medication data sets (16).
+At the conclusion of the ASPREE Clinical Trial, a neural network was trained to ingest free-text ConMed data and produce a list of probable Anatomical Therapeutic Chemical (ATC) medication codes based on publicly available large medication data sets.
 The list of probable ATC medication codes was then reviewed by two staff who independently recorded the correct ATC code.
 Discordant cases were reviewed by the Data Manager and resolved (16).
 Additional free-text ConMed data collected during the Bridge period and up until the second ASPREE-XT annual visit has been included in the ASPREE-XT Longitudinal Data Set (XT02) and were reviewed in a similar manner.

-ConMed data including medication name, ATC code and whether or not the medication was taken during each calendar year of follow-up (during the ASPREE Clinical Trial and Bridge period) or whether or not the participant was taking the medication at the time of the current annual visit (during ASPREE-XT) can be found in Section B5 of the ASPREE Longitudinal data set.
+ConMed data, including medication name, ATC code and whether or not the medication was taken during each calendar year of follow-up (during the ASPREE Clinical Trial and Bridge period) or whether or not the participant was taking the medication at the time of the current annual visit (during ASPREE-XT) can be found in Section B5 of the ASPREE-XT Longitudinal Data Set (XT02).

 Pathology Measure Collection

 - Fasting lipids (total cholesterol, HDL, LDL, triglyceride; ASPREE Clinical Trial and Bridge only)

 - Serum creatinine

-In general, ASPREE did not conduct pathology measures directly (point-of-care haemoglobin measures were available at some US sites).
-Rather, participants were provided with pathology slips and asked to attend a local pathology centre for blood and urine collection and analysis.
-ASPREE details were included in the pathology slip to enable feedback of results to ASPREE.
+In general, ASPREE did not conduct pathology measures directly (point-of-care hemoglobin measures were available at some US sites).
+Rather, in Australia, participants were provided with pathology slips and asked to attend a local pathology centre for blood and urine collection and analysis.
+Study contact details were included in the pathology slip to enable feedback of results to ASPREE.
 In the US, blood and urine were collected and analysed at the clinic where the study visit was conducted.

-If the urine albumin:creatinine ratio was > 2.5 mg/mmol (males) or > 3.5 mg/mmol (females) a letter was sent to the participant’s GP to follow up with the participant and arrange for a second urine albumin:creatinine ratio test.
-The results of these follow up urine albumin:creatinine ratio tests are labelled fw.
+If urine ACR was > 2.5 mg/mmol (males) or > 3.5 mg/mmol (females) a letter was sent to the participant’s GP/PCP to recommend follow up with the participant and arrange for a second urine ACR test.
+The results of these follow up urine ACR tests are in the variables labelled ‘fwACR’.
 Completion of this additional test was at the discretion of the PCP/GP so this data may be missing.

-Pathology measure data has been included in Section B4 of the ASPREE Longitudinal data set.
+Pathology measure data has been included in Section B4 of the ASPREE-XT Longitudinal Data Set.

 Lockery JE, Collyer TA, Reid CM, Ernst ME, Gilbertson D, Hay N, et al. Overcoming challenges to data quality in the ASPREE clinical trial.
 Trials.
 2019 Dec;20(1):686. doi: 10.1186/s13063-019-3789-2.